loginom/loginom-help-en-omegat/data/processors/data-trees/tree-to-table.md

 * **Data kind** denotes one of the possible [data kinds](./../../data/datakind.md).

 Besides, it is possible to set the following indicators:
-* **Array**: when selecting the flag, the selected child node will be defined as ordered set (array) of one data type.
+* **Array**: when selecting the checkbox, the selected child node will be defined as ordered set (array) of one data type.
-* **Container**: when selecting the flag, the selected child node will be a root node for other created child nodes of different types.
+* **Container**: when selecting the checkbox, the selected child node will be a root node for other created child nodes of different types.

 It is possible to filter records in the Input Tree and Output Tree lists using ![](../../images/icons/toolbar-controls/filter_default.svg)**Filter** command of corresponding toolbar.